osixia/osixia.github.io/src/_app/_posts/blog/2016-07-26-summer-refreshing-updates.md

 # Packages Updates

-The following images don't have any new release number but there packages have been updated.
+The following images don't have any new release number but their packages have been updated.

  - light-baseimage:0.2.4
  - ubuntu-light-baseimage:0.1.6